WHHSFTC/Computer-Vision/README.md

 # Computer Vision
 Contains all files relating to computer vision, including trained models, snapscripts, and teleop examples.
-Targeted toward Limelight 3A camera, but includes webcam based code.
+This repository is NOT meant to be cloned to any IDE.
+The repository contains numerous image and CAD files, since it is being used as cloud storage, not as a version control system.
 ## April Tags
 This folder is for all files relating to April Tags, including 3D localization using mega tag 2.
 * Field Maps - Contains files for field maps, the Mega Tag 2 protocol for LL uses field maps for live rendering of the field